enthought/terraform-provider-quay/docs/resources/repository.md

 ### Optional

 - `description` (String) Markdown description
 - `visibility` (String) Repository visibility.
 Should be private or public.
+Defaults to private.

 ## Import